gvwilson/codebender/README.md

-# Change
+# Organizational&nbsp;Change for&nbsp;Open&nbsp;Science

-This tutorial is a short introduction to organization change for people with backgrounds in research.
+This workshop is a short introduction to organization change for people with backgrounds in research.
 All of the material is available under [an open license](./LICENSE.md), and contributions through our [repository][repo] are welcome.